The Prophetic Psalm 83

 Organization of Islamic Cooperation’s coat of arms: the globe in the grip of a Muslim crescent

-However, there are numerous important differences among member states, from language and culture, to political history and geographical location.
+However, there are numerous important differences among member states, from language and culture to political history and geographical location.
 Depending on a member state’s location, for instance, regional issues like Kashmir, Israeli-Palestinian conflict, or joining the European Union have greater importance.
-OIC membership has been particularly divided in the past ten years with regard to the Sunni and Shiah split among Muslims.
-Accordingly, the Organization of Islamic Cooperation’s credibility and potency remain limited, as most member states are members of other regional organizations thought to be more of a priority than the OIC.
+OIC membership has been particularly divided in the past ten years with regard to the split into Sunni and Shiah Muslims.
+Consequently, the Organization of Islamic Cooperation’s credibility and potency remain limited, as most member states are members of other regional organizations thought to be more of a priority than the OIC.

-What the world does not understand is that ISIS while trying to reestablish the caliphate is not the caliphate itself.
+What the world does not understand is that while trying to reestablish a caliphate ISIS is not the caliphate itself.
 The Organization of Islamic Cooperation (OIC) is the Caliphate.
-ISIS is just the catalyst Elohim used to bring the world powers in the region and the substance that initiated and accelerated the end time events that needed to happen before the coming of the Messiah.
+ISIS is just the catalyst which Elohim uses to bring the world powers in the region and the substance that initiated and accelerated the end time events that needed to happen before the coming of the Messiah.

 Next chapter